 If, for example, the perpetrator struggles with a disorder that upends certain holds on reality and social judgments, their untrue statements may not be indicative of gaslighting.
 However, if you know or suspect you’re being undermined because your partner wants control or is trying to hide that they’re cheating, there’s a good chance you’re being gaslighted.

-3. Have you tried to talk to them in a calm, rational fashion?
+3. Have you tried to talk to the gaslighting perpetrator about how you feel?

 It’s worth trying to communicate in a level-headed manner, because quickly escalating fights can lead both parties involved to say things they don’t mean.
-If you’ve attempted this, and your efforts have been fruitless or cushioned with “I don’t know what you’re talking about,” then yep, gaslighting may be at play.
+If you’ve attempted this, and your efforts have been fruitless or cushioned with discounting phrases like “I don’t know what you’re talking about,” then yep, gaslighting may be at play, and it’s time for you to learn how to deal with it.

-4. Have there been multiple instances of this kind of behavior?
+4. Have there been multiple instances of gaslighting behavior?

-5. Can you imagine a life with this kind of behavior?
+5. Can you imagine this kind of behavior being constant in your life?

 “When you realize your partner is gaslighting you, and they won’t admit they’re lying, it’s time to get some therapy,” Dr. Nelson says.
-“If they won’t go to therapy with you and are digging in around their denial, get some help from friends.”
+“If [your partner] won’t go to therapy with you and is digging in around their denial, get some help from friends.”

 “When you realize your partner is gaslighting you, and they won’t admit they’re lying, it’s time to get some therapy.
 If they won’t go with you and are digging in around their denial, get some help from friends.” —Dr. Nelson